-Glossary R +++ Popular Articles: 'Rudder', 'Research', 'Regulatory Compliance'
+Glossary R +++ Popular Articles: 'Rocket engine', 'Remote Sensing', 'Redundancy'

 Deutsch: Nachhall / Español: Reverberación / Português: Reverberação / Français: Réverbération / Italiano: Riverbero

-Reverberation in the space industry context typically refers to the persistence of sound, radio waves, or vibrations that reflect off surfaces within a confined environment, such as a spacecraft, satellite, or test facility.
+Reverberation in the Space industry context typically refers to the persistence of sound, radio waves, or vibrations that reflect off surfaces within a confined environment, such as a spacecraft, satellite, or test facility.
 In the space industry, reverberation can affect acoustic testing, communications, structural integrity, and even the comfort and safety of astronauts.
-Understanding and managing reverberation is crucial for ensuring the performance of space systems and protecting sensitive equipment and personnel from unwanted noise or vibration.
+Understanding and managing reverberation is crucial for ensuring the Performance of space systems and protecting sensitive equipment and personnel from unwanted noise or vibration.

 RF --->'Radio frequency'

-RFI, short for Radio Frequency Interference, refers to the unwanted electromagnetic interference or disturbances that disrupt or degrade the performance of radio frequency (RF) communication systems and electronic devices used in the space industry.
-RFI can emanate from various sources, both terrestrial and space-based, and has the potential to cause signal degradation, data loss, and communication disruptions in space missions.
+RFI, short for Radio Frequency Interference, refers to the unwanted electromagnetic interference or disturbances that disrupt or degrade the Performance of radio frequency (RF) communication systems and Electronic devices used in the Space industry.
+RFI can emanate from various sources, both terrestrial and space-based, and has the potential to cause signal Degradation, data loss, and communication disruptions in space missions.

 RFSoC stands for Radio Frequency System on a Chip.
 It is a type of System on a Chip(SoC) that integrates radio frequency (RF) components and other functional blocks onto a single microchip.
 RFSoCs are used to enable the design and development of advanced RF systems that are smaller, lighter, and more powerful than their predecessors.